BENGAL

 Summary

-The U.S. Government is interested in safe uses of large language models (LLMs) for a wide variety of applications including the rapid summarization and contextualization of information relevant to the Intelligence Community (IC).
-These applications must avoid unwarranted biases and toxic outputs, preserve attribution to original sources, and be free of erroneous outputs.
-The U.S. Government is also interested in identifying and mitigating hazardous use of LLMs by potential adversaries.
+The IC is interested in safe uses of LLMs (multi-modal and text-only) for a wide variety of applications including the rapid summarization and contextualization of relevant multilingual information.
+These applications must preserve attribution to original sources, be free of erroneous outputs, safegaurd sensitive information from unauthorized disclosure, and function in the presence of poisined or corrupted inputs.
+The US Government is also interested in identifying and mitigating hazardous use of LLMs by potentially nefarious actors.

 Proposers' Day Information